-- (1) According to Part II of Annex 9 to the Convention on the International Transport of Goods Under Cover of TIR Carnets (hereinafter TIR Convention), the competent administrative authority to authorise the use of TIR Carnets is the Tax and Customs Board. - (2) By a contract under public law, the minister responsible for the field may assign the duty to authorise the use of TIR Carnets to an association that meets the requirements provided by Part I of Annex 9 to the TIR Convention (hereinafter guaranteeing association).
+(1) According to Part II of Annex 9 to the Convention on the International Transport of Goods Under Cover of TIR Carnets (hereinafter TIR Convention), the competent administrative authority to authorise the use of TIR Carnets is the Tax and Customs Board.

+(2) By an administrative contract, the minister responsible for the field may assign the duty to authorise the use of TIR Carnets to an association that meets the requirements provided by Part I of Annex 9 to the TIR Convention (hereinafter guaranteeing association).